The signature of the Seiberg-Witten surface: The topological one-loop string amplitude

 \section{The topological one-loop string amplitude}

 For each smooth fiber $E_u$ of the fibration $\Z \to \UP$ we have $\dim H^1(E_u)=2$.
 Since a base point is given in each fiber by the section $S$, we can choose a symplectic basis $\lbrace \alpha_u, \beta_u \rbrace$ of the homology $H_1(E_u)$ with respect to the intersection form, called a {\it homological marking} consisting of the A-cycle and B-cycle.
 We cannot define $\alpha_u, \beta_u$ globally over $\UP$.
 The cycles are transformed by monodromies around the points with singular fibers.
 However, we can define globally an analytical marking.
 An {\it analytical marking} is a choice of a non-zero one-form on each smooth fiber $E_u$.
-We choose the canonical differential $dx/y$ in the Weierstrass coordinates of (\ref{jacobian}).
-Let $\omega_{\UP}$ be the restriction of the canonical bundle on $\CP1$ to $\UP$.
-Then, the bundle $\omega_{\Z/\UP}= \omega_Z \otimes (\pi^* \omega_{\UP})^{-1}$ restricts to the canonical bundle $K_u$ on each smooth fiber $E_u$.
-The restriction to $E_u$ identifies $dx/y$ with the holomorphic one-form $dz$.
-Given the rational elliptic surface $\Z \to \mathrm{UP}$ and the analytic marking, we can associate to it a holomorphic symplectic two-form \cite{Freed}, given by
+We choose the analytical marking that identifies the canonical differential $dx/y$ (where $(x,y)$ are the Weierstrass coordinates in Eq.~(\ref{jacobian}) on the fiber $E_u$) with the holomorphic one-form $dz$.
+Given the elliptic surface $\Z \to \mathrm{UP}$ and the analytic marking we associate to it a holomorphic symplectic two-form \cite{Freed}, given by